What are travel classes?

 Business Class passengers are usually checked in at a separate desk.
 Business Class tickets are 3-5 times more expensive than Economy Class tickets.

-First Class passengers can take advantage of extra services: they have a special comfort lounge at their disposal where they can wait for their flight, priority check-in and boarding, complimentary limousine rides to the airplane.
+First Class passengers can take advantage of extra services: they have a special comfort lounge at their disposal where they can wait for their flight, priority check-in and boarding, complimentary limousine service.

 On board, First Class passengers can order food and drinks from a varied menu, with a wide range of choices.
 Comparing to Economy Class tickets, First Class is 8-15 times more expensive.